ohnoimdead/blade/README.md

-# Blade: ❤️Eleventy + Netlify CMS Starter❤️
+# ❤️ Eleventy + Netlify CMS Starter ❤️

 I got tired of re-rolling all the base stuff when setting up new static sites, so this is my opinionated (i.e. works for me) boilerplate for Netlify CMS/Eleventy/Tailwind.